 If it’s possible to buy your shoes at the same time as your suit then all the better.
 This will help ensure that your trousers are the right length and that they drape how you want them to.
 You might also consider buying two pairs that you can wear the suit with in order to give two different looks.

 When buying your suit there are other factors that you will want to consider such as belts and other accessories, which will help to reflect your personal style.
-By preparing a list of everything that you would like to achieve in your outfit you will walk away with a complete suit for the intended purpose.
+By preparing a list of everything that you would like to achieve in your outfit you will walk away with a complete suit bespoke from Savile Row for the intended purpose.

-Here at the Hidalgo Brothers of Savile Row we can help you put together your complete suit at Hidalgo Brothers.
-CLICK HERE to find out more about our tailoring services or just visit us at 13 Savile Row to be attended to in person.
+Here at the Hidalgo Brothers of Savile Row, we can help you put together your complete suit at Hidalgo Brothers.